Plugin System

 acme_tools / acme/tools | No | Underscores and slashes are not part of the pattern. |

-The plugin's name is used as the namespace prefix for every contributed ID.
-A plugin called acme.my-plugin contributing a panel with id: "viewer" registers as panel kind acme.my-plugin.viewer.
-Contribution IDs inside the manifest (panel id, toolbar button id) still use the looser safe-ID pattern because they're namespaced under the plugin name.
+The plugin's name is the namespace prefix for every contributed ID.
+A plugin called acme.my-plugin that contributes a panel with id: "viewer" registers as panel kind acme.my-plugin.viewer.
+Contribution IDs inside the manifest (panel id, toolbar button id) still use the looser safe-ID pattern, since they're namespaced under the plugin name.

 Version Compatibility